HaoIrving/RefineDet.PyTorch/README.md

 A higher performance [PyTorch](http://pytorch.org/) implementation of [RefineDet++: Single-Shot Refinement Neural Network for Object Detection](http://www.cbsr.ia.ac.cn/users/sfzhang/files/TCSVT_RefineDet++.pdf ).

 The Alignment Convolution is implemented with Deformable Convolution and referred to the baseline of [RepPoints](https://arxiv.org/pdf/1904.11490.pdf).
-According to [Prof. Shifeng Zhang](https://github.com/sfzhang15)'s hint, Alignment Convolutions for three anchors are implemented by three branches.
-The details of codes might be different with the original ones.
+Alignment Convolutions for three anchors are implemented by three branches, the details of codes might be different with the original ones.

 With accurately calculated offset rather than the learned, Alignment Convolution is a good solution for the feature misalignment problem among 1.5 stage object detection methods